zchee/golang-wiki/CommitMessage.md

 * the part after the colon uses the verb tense + phrase that completes the blank in, *"This change modifies Go to ___________"*
 * lowercase verb after the colon
 * no trailing period
+* keep the subject (first line) as short as possible. ideally under 76 characters or shorter.
+* keep the body wrapped too, also max 76, unless it's really needed (ASCII art, table, or long link)
+* no Markdown

 If it's not a complete fix and more is coming, use: